jake-87/blog/content/blog/on-zig.md

 Apparently, it is desired that comparisons with `undefined` panic.
 This seems reasonable to me.
 However, the issue for this has been open <a href="https://github.com/ziglang/zig/issues/63">for almost ten years</a>, which makes me worry that it might be a while still until it is finished.

-This panics, however, so it does partially work.
+This panics in `Debug` and `ReleaseSafe` modes, however, so it does at least work in some cases.

 ```rust
 pub fn main() void {